 In 2013, officials from the province of Anhui, China released a doctored photo which showed a vice-mayor "hovering like a ghost over a puppet-sized elderly lady."
-After a lot of online mockery, they admitted it had been the result of two merged photos and expressed "deep regret".
+After a lot of online mockery, they admitted it had been the they admitted it had been the result of two merged photos and expressed "deep regret".